DevHP03/Slider-Javascript/README.md

 # Library-javascript
-build a javascript library for every one and write less for web desingning
+build a javascript library for every one and write less for web desingning.

+Hi I'm HamidIMC